sassoftware/viya4-deployment/docs/CONFIG-VARS.md

 * If you are running this project using Ansible directly on your workstation, we require Docker to be installed and the executing user should be able to access it.
 This is required to use the sas-orchestration command.
 See [ansible usage](user/AnsibleUsage.md#Preparation).

 * Using the sas-orchestration deploy command to perform a SAS Viya platform deployment is only applicable for SAS Viya 2022.12 and later.
 For previous releases, use the SAS Viya Platform Deployment Operator to perform your deployments.

+* When deploying **LTS 2026.03 on Kubernetes 1.35** using the Deployment Operator, you must set `V4_DEPLOYMENT_OPERATOR_ALLOW_K8S_135: true`.
+This explicitly opts in to the extended Kubernetes version skew support and adds the annotation `sas.com/allow-2026.03-to-deploy-to-k8s-1.35: "enabled"` to the generated SASDeployment CR.
+Without this annotation, the Deployment Operator will reject the deployment.
+Note: the `sas-orchestration deploy` command does **not** support deploying LTS 2026.03 on Kubernetes 1.35 — only the Deployment Operator (or direct `kubectl` application) is supported for this combination.

 ## Cloud